peilinhuang/MK341-S02-S03/Week #1/InstallTableau.md

 ## Installing Tableau

-Here are the Tableau Installation instructions:
+Here are installation instructions for the Tableau Software:

 * Download the latest version of Tableau Desktop [download](https://www.tableau.com/tft/activation).